cs50nestm/cs50labs/variables/README.md

 ### Style

-If you pass all the check50 test cases, and get a green smiley face when you run things through style50, as with:
+If you pass all the check50 test cases, and get all green smiley faces, try checking style50, as with:

 ```
 style50 variables.c